 NetBackup supports backup and restore of the virtual machines that are configured on Virtual Volumes (VVols).
 VVols are a new storage virtualization feature in vSphere 6.0.
+Support for VVols began at NetBackup 7.7.

 Configuring backup and restore of virtual machines with VVols is the same as for virtual machines without VVols, with these exceptions: